 The youngest of three children, Arlinda's fashion sense was apparent at an early age when, in the 5th grade, she became interested in custom design.
-By her pre-teens, she was already creating skirts, dresses and accessories for family and friends.
+By her pre-teens, she was already creating skirts and accessories for herself.
 She began her professional career creating custom garments and re-designing shoes.
 In the early seventies, Arlinda was hired on the production line at the Norma Kamali factory, it was there performing piece work and hand finishing garments that she would hone her production skills.
 Later that year, while working part time at a convertible car top manufacturer, the young designer began creating custom hand bags from the colorful fabric remnants.

 In the summer of '83 she was hired by a private label garment manufacturer.
 It was there that Arlinda learned valuable lessons in the business of fashion and met future friend and Fashion Executive Barry Sarner.
 Sarner recognized Arlinda's unique talent and encouraged her to strike out on her own, he was so convinced that she would be successful that he offered his professional expertise and business savvy to aid her start up, The young designer was on her way.

 By the early 90s Arlinda had developed a solid clientele and a reputation for classic yet original pieces.
 She was not just selling clothing but an entire lifestyle.
 Her flair for presentation was her trademark, she began hosting "Wine and Cheese Fashion Affairs" where current clients would introduce new ladies to her world of ready-to-wear skirts, hats and custom couture.
 These soirees would eventually attract women young and old and from nearly every profession.